hafedEfheij/Inventory-management-system/README.md

-# Inventory Management System - نظام إدارة    المخزن
+٢# Inventory Management System - نظام إدارة    المخزن

 This is a comprehensive inventory management system built with Flask.
 It provides a complete solution for managing products, suppliers, customers, purchases, sales, and inventory tracking.

-## Features
+## Feature

 - **Dashboard**: Get an overview of your business with key metrics and charts
 - **Product Management**: Add, edit, and manage products with categories